Skip to feedback Skip to main content

 Courtesy of Pixabay.com

-According to the June 18, 2019, U.S. Drought Monitor, moderate to extreme drought covers 4.0% of the United States, the same as last week.
+According to the June 18, 2019, U.S. Drought Monitor(link is external), moderate to extreme drought covers 4.0% of the United States, the same as last week.
 For the fifth week in a row, the worst drought categories (extreme to exceptional drought) remain at 0.14%, encompassing far southeastern Alaska and a small area of Hawaii’s Big Island.

 Abnormal dryness and drought are currently affecting over 30 million people across the United States including Puerto Rico—about 9.7% of the country’s population.